 When using an agency, the academy will inform the agency of its process for managing allegations but also take account of the agency's policies and their duty to refer to the DBS as personnel suppliers.
 This should include inviting the agency's human resource manager or equivalent to meetings and keeping them up to date with information about its policies.

 GOVERNORS

-If an allegation is made against a governor, the academy will follow its own local procedures.
+If an allegation is made against a governor, schools should follow their own local procedures.
 Where an allegation is substantiated, they should follow the procedures to consider removing them from office.